abahmanem/near-node-setup-shardnet/challenge-7/README.md

   <br/><br/>
   ![bi](../assets/bi/dashboard.png "bi")
   <br/><br/>

-    This chart shows that one of the trilemas that the POS blockchain tries to solve is broken:Decentralization.

-    A few nodes have more than 80% of the total stake.

-    If they go offline at the same time, the network may broke and this is not healthy for the netowrk.

-    Solutions :

-     * Cap the total stake per node if faisible.

-     * Cap the number of delegators per node (at least temporarilly) : no more than 1000 delegator per node, an error message can be thrown when a delegator tries to delegate to a node that has reached the treshold of 1000 delegators.

-    * On board more nodes in the netword.

-    * The Near team or the foundation managing the Near tokens can stake more on the little nodes to promote decentralization.

   The chart will update continously as new data are injected in the database.
   We can also add filter to the online chart.

+ ## sfsdf

+ dfgdfg
+ dfgdfg

+ dfgdfgdf
+ dfgfdg